CloudLabsAI-Azure/apim-lab/apim-lab/9-fusion-dev/fusion-dev-9-1.md

 ### Task 2: View your custom connector in Power Platform

-1. Go to [https://make.powerapps.com](https://make.powerapps.com/) and sign in with your organizational account.
+1. Go to [https://make.powerapps.com](https://make.powerapps.com/) and sign in.
 2. Select **Data** from the left pane, and then select **Custom Connectors** to see your generated custom connector to your Azure API Management API.

 ![](media/3.png)